redwoodjs/redwoodjs-com-archive/docs/webhooks.md

 ### Webhook Verification

-Webhooks have a few ways of letting you know they should be trusted and the most common way is by sending along a "signature" in a header.
-They typically sign the payload with some secret key (in a few ways) and expect you to validate the signature before processing the payload.
+Webhooks have a few ways of letting you know they should be trusted.
+The most common is by sending along a "signature" header.
+They typically sign their payload with a secret key (in a few ways) and expect you to validate the signature before processing it.

 ###  Webhook Signature Verifiers